omeshapasan2/e-commerce-platform/README.md

 ### Cloudflare R2 (Object Storage)
 1. Create an R2 bucket for product images
 2. Generate an access key pair and note the account ID
-3. (Optional) Configure a public domain to serve objects
+3. Configure a public domain to serve objects
 4. Provide the credentials via `CLOUDFLARE_*` variables

 ### Clerk (Authentication)